Nishiii9420/Personal-Portfolio-Website/README.md

 # Personal-Portfolio-Website
-This is my personal portfolio website that provides information about what I do, what services I may offer, and how people can contact me.
+This is my responsive personal portfolio website that provides information about what I do, what services I may offer, and how people can contact me.